SEA-group/Batch-texture-compressor/Readme.md

 1. Install pillow library: in cmd or powershell, type `pip install pillow`
 2. Install wand library: in cmd or powershell, type `pip install wand`
 3. Install ImageMagick **and set envionment variable** for it: please follow [this page](https://docs.wand-py.org/en/0.6.6/guide/install.html#install-imagemagick-on-windows).
+### Attention
-* **Attention:** The choice between ImageMagick x86 and x64 depends on your Python, not your OS.
+The choice between ImageMagick x86 and x64 depends on your Python, not your OS.
 For example I have 32-bits Python on 64-bits Windows, so I must install 32-bits ImageMagick
 ![Screenshot](https://raw.githubusercontent.com/SEA-group/Batch-Texture-Compressor/main/Installation%20instructions/ImageMagick_Installation_1.png)

 ## How to use